MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 urn:samm:io.catenax.single_level_scene_node:1.0.0#

-The "Single Level Scene Node" is a core concept in the Catena-X Geometry Aspect Model, providing a standardized way to represent a geometric object and its direct properties within a 3D scene as part of a Digital Twin in Catena-X. Each node encapsulates references to geometry data (such as CAD files or tessellated meshes), transformation information (position, rotation, scale), and metadata.
+The "Single Level Scene Node" is a core concept in the Catena-X Geometry Aspect Model, providing a standardized way to represent a geometric object and its direct properties within a geometric scene as part of a Digital Twin in Catena-X. Each node encapsulates references to geometry data (such as CAD files or tessellated meshes), transformation information (position, rotation, scale), and metadata.
 This structure simplifies data exchange and integration across systems, ensuring that each geometric entity can be independently described, linked, and consumed by partners.

 For full details, see the Catena-X [Geometry Standard (CX-0156)](https://github.com/catenax-eV/product-standardization-prod/blob/R25.12-release-bundle/standards/CX-0156-Geometry/CX-0156-Geometry.md).